polyfy/polylith/readme.md

 git checkout clojure-deps
 ```

-Before we continue, it may be worth mentioning that most commands, except for the [test](#test) command,
+Before we continue, it may be worth mentioning that most commands, except the [test](#test) command,
 can be executed from other workspaces by giving `ws-dir`, e.g.:
 ```
 poly check ws-dir:../example